Lady bird spiders, velvet spiders

 Back <------

 Only two species of this family are found in NW-Europe.
-The name 'lady bird' spider relates to the beautiful colored adult male.
+The name 'lady bird' spider relates to the beautiful coloured adult male.

 This spider is very rare and protected in some countries.

-Their habitat is on south-faced, sheltered, heathery slopes.
+Their habitat is often found on south-faced, sheltered, heathery slopes.

 Adapted drawing from I. Hughes uit "The Ladybird spider rearing project", Int.
 Zoo Yb.
 1998